MrZMN/FuzzyKey/fuzzy extractors/Set distance metric/BCH-based Pinsketch/README.md

-# Fuzzy Extractors - BCH-based Pinsketch construction (based on Set distance metric)
+# Fuzzy Extractors - BCH-based Pinsketch construction (based on set distance metric)

 Based on the paper 'FUZZY EXTRACTORS: HOW TO GENERATE STRONG KEYS FROM BIOMETRICS AND OTHER NOISY DATA' by DODIS, etc. (2008 edited version)